Shade-Zepheri/Nougat/README.md

 ## Installation
 ### From an APT Repo
-Currently Nougat is in beta stage and available on my beta repo [here](https://shade-zepheri.github.io).
+Nougat is availble for purchase on [Chariz](https://chariz.com/buy/nougat).

 In the future, Nougat will be available on one of the default repo for purchase.